 Spondylolysis is a stress fracture of the lower back and is caused due to repeated arching and twisting of the back.

 A neck strain is an injury to the muscles that attach to and move the upper part of the spine.
 Some of the few symptoms include muscle spasm and reduced flexibility.
 One of the most common causes for this injury is an individual working in an office who uses their shoulder to rest the telephone on.
 This form of injury can be life-lasting in some cases.
 To avoid muscle strain, it is advisable to ask your employer to invest in a hands-free headsets.

 Whiplash is an injury which is suffered due to the hyperextension of the neck and head.
 Symptoms of whiplash can include numbness, severe pain and disturbed sleep patterns.
-The most common cause of whiplash injuries is as a result of the car accidents*.
+The most common cause of whiplash injuries is as a result of car accidents.

-A workplace that is not properly maintained or does not have the adequate safety measures in place may present risk of accident to the employees.
-Back and neck injuries* usually occur in the workplace because of a slip, trip or fall because of:
+A workplace that is not properly maintained or does not have adequate safety measures in place may present a risk of accident to the employees.
+Back and neck injuries usually occur in the workplace because of a slip, trip or fall because of:

 Other causes of these injuries may be due to repetitive strain for those who work with repetitive movements daily, for example, warehouse, construction and assembly line workers.

 In such cases, liability may rest on the employer if it is proven that they did not provide a hazard free working environment.

 In public places, whether it be shops, supermarkets, business premises, public parks, playgrounds or simply walking along a footpath, there is an expectation that the area would be relatively risk and danger free.
 In cases where the owner/occupier of a public place or business premises failed to uphold their duty of care and not provide a risk-free environment and you can prove that your neck or back injury could have been avoided if the occupier had taken necessary steps to provide a hazard free environment, then you may be entitled to pursue legal action.